Admission

 Conditional Admission

-1. Have fulfilled all University of Massachusetts Global graduate admission requirements and all specific program requirements for regular admission.
+1. Applicant has satisfied all University of Massachusetts Global graduate admission requirements and all specific program or professional accreditation specific requirements for regular admission.

-A final graduate classification is determined upon completion of the baccalaureate or masters degree based on graduate admission policies.
+A final graduate classification is determined upon completion of the bachelor's or master's degree based on graduate admission policies.

 Students who complete coursework but who do not complete the admission application process (or are denied and later achieve admission) will be permitted to use only 12 credits of completed coursework toward a degree program.